missing-semester-cn/missing-semester-cn.github.io/_2020/debugging-profiling.md

 sudo dtruss -t lstat64_extended ls -l > /dev/null
 ```

-If your programs rely on network functionality, looking at the network packets might be necessary to figure out what is going wrong.
+Under some circumstances, looking at the network packets might be necessary to figure out what is going wrong with your program.
 Tools like [`tcpdump`](http://man7.org/linux/man-pages/man1/tcpdump.1.html) and [Wireshark](https://www.wireshark.org/) are network packet analyzers that will let you read the contents of network packets and filter them based on many criteria.

-For web development the Chrome/Firefox developer tools are a quite amazing tool.
+For web development, the Chrome/Firefox developer tools are a quite amazing tool.
 They feature a large number of tools:
 - Source code - Inspect the HTML/CSS/JS source code of any website
 - Live HTML, CSS, JS modification - Change the website content, styles and behavior to test.
 (This also means that website screenshots are not valid proofs).
 - Javascript shell - Execute commands in the JS REPL